-It is possible to create more than one execution Environment for the same Knowledge Base.
-For example, it's common to create an Environment for development where you connect to a database with test data and another Environment for production, where you define the server and database that you will use for the finished system.
+It is possible to create more than one execution environment for the same Knowledge Base.
+For example, it's common to create an environment for development where you connect to a database with test data and one environment for production, where you define the server and database that you will use for the finished system.

-You may also want to create, in the same Knowledge Base, a new Environment to generate everything for a different platform.
+You may also want to create, in the same Knowledge Base, a new environment to generate everything for a different platform.

-As the following image shows, to create a new Environment, you have to right-click on your node Environment, choose New Environment, and then choose the language, database, and configure the necessary properties.
+As the following image shows, to create a new environment, you have to right-click on your node environment, choose New Environment, and then choose the language, database, and configure the necessary properties.